 Dynamic Planner reviews its asset class coverage from time to time to ensure that its current constituents remain appropriate.
-A balance must be struck between providing too many asset classes and not enough - the former provides additional complexity while the latter can provide obscurity.
-As part of its Risk Profiling analysis, the Asset and Risk Modelling Team model 48 asset class types.
+A balance must be struck between providing too many asset classes within the strategic benchmark allocations and not enough - the former provides additional complexity whilst the latter can provide obscurity.
+As part of its risk profiling analysis, the Asset & Risk Modelling team models a much wider range of asset class types, as can be seen in Dynamic Planner.

 13. Do you consider passive and active funds to be different from a risk perspective?

-For multi asset funds, the majority of the risk being taken comes from the actual asset allocation rather than how the exposure is being gained.
+For multi-asset funds the majority of the risk being taken comes from the actual asset allocation rather than how the exposure is being gained.
 Therefore, Dynamic Planner aligns its process accordingly and considers the level of risk between an active and passive fund to be similar.
-Dynamic Planner does however pay attention to the actively managed fund's process to ensure that it does not have a large impact on the fund's potential Risk Profile.
+Dynamic Planner does however pay attention to the actively managed fund's process to ensure that it does not have a large impact on the potential Fund Risk Profile.